-- 1. Expenses and taxes due by Foncaixa H4, including the Administration fee to the Sociedad Gestora and the fee to the paying agent. - 2.
-Amounts due to the swap counterparty in respect of the class A notes (see Swap Agreement section). - 3.
-Interest on the class A notes. - 4.
-Amounts due to the swap counterparty in respect of the class B notes. - 5.
-Amortisation of the principal of the class A notes. - 6.
-Interest on the class B notes. - 7.
-Amortisation of the principal of the class B notes. - 8.
-Replenishing the reserve fund to its minimum required balance (see Credit Enhancement section). - 9.
-Interest on the subordinated loan (see Subordinated Loan section below). - 10.
-Amortisation of subordinated loan principal. - 11.
-Servicing commission to LC. - 12.
-Financial intermediation margin to LC.
+- 1. Expenses and taxes due by Foncaixa 5, including the Administration fee to the Sociedad Gestora and the fee to the paying agent. - 2.
+Amounts due to the swap counterparty in respect of the Class A notes (see Swap Agreement section). - 3.
+Interest on the Class A notes. - 4.
+Amounts due to the swap counterparty in respect of the Class B notes. - Amortisation of the principal of the Class A notes - 6.
+Interest on the Class B notes. - 7.
+Amortisation of the principal of the Class B notes. - 8.
+Commission of the Line of Credit - 9.
+Interest on the Line of Credit - 10.
+Amortisation of the Line of Credit principal. - 11.
+Interest on the subordinated loan (see Subordinated Loan section below). - 12.
+Amortisation of the subordinated loan principal. - 13.
+Servicing commission to LC. - 14.
+The financial intermediation margin to LC.